bennypowers/bennypowers.dev/posts/2024-09-18-your-design-system-is-not-a-solution.md

 If you really needed to, you could probably hang that painting with an old shoe

-Consider, too, that your home is built from timber and drywall - does your solution work for your neighbour, who built with cinderblocks and plaster?
+Consider, too, that your solution didn't work for your neighbour, who built with cinderblocks and plaster, and actually made things worse for him.
+What went wrong? was it the tools you gave him?
+Not necessarily.
+He might have used the hammer you gave him to drive special cinderblock nails or those plastic-and-tack plaster hooks.

-Probably not.
+The problem wasn't the tools - *the problem was seeing the tools as the solution*.

 ## Why Design Systems